 Given Dogecoin’s high profile within the crypto and internet world, it is an extremely accessible coin.
-There are four main ways you can purchase Dogecoin:
+To buy Dogecoin are listed below - for a detailed breakdown and tutorial on how to buy DOGE, read this article which explains the best ways of buying Dogecoin:

 - Centralized exchange.
 Centralized exchanges (CEX) are the easiest way to buy Dogecoin and are the most popular choice for advanced and beginner investors alike.
 These platforms operate using a Central Limit Order Book, which aligns sellers with buyers (or bids and offers) via an online database.
 These exchanges typically allow customers to deposit fiat currencies into their accounts in order to purchase cryptocurrency.
 Most will come with a native, multi-token wallet that can be used to perform crypto-crypto transactions.
 Some even support “instant buy”, which lets you buy crypto using a debit or credit card without having to deposit cash first.
 These platforms are generally regulated by government entities and abide by basic know your customer and anti-money laundering laws.
 Examples include Binance, Kraken and FTX.

 - Decentralized exchange.
 Considering the immense stature of Dogecoin, it may be surprising to learn that it isn’t a big player in the DeFi world of crypto.
 It was only in 2021 when a Dogecoin-focused decentralized exchange (DEX) came to life, known as DogeEx and developed by Komodo.
 Since then, a few other DEXs have cropped up, and for the most part, they offer similar functions.
 Users can swap certain cryptocurrencies for Doge, or leverage earning opportunities like liquidity provision and yield farming.